Linda Carter: Storylines

 Nancy and Lee have an argument, which causes Ollie (now Charlie Harrington) to fall off his highchair.
 Mick and Linda do not witness this, and when Mick insists they should get Ollie to hospital, Linda states he seems fine, but she later finds Ollie is not breathing.
 She successfully resuscitates him, only for him to suffer a seizure.
 Ollie is taken to hospital where a doctor tells the Carters that he could have brain damage after a head injury.
 Linda, in denial about the severity of Ollie's condition, argues with Mick, especially when he blames Nancy for the incident, however, she soon realises that Mick is right about Ollie having changed when he does not respond to her in the usual way.
 Linda is delighted by Johnny's (now played by Ted Reilly) return but saddened by Nancy's departure.
 Linda is devastated when Dean is acquitted but tells Mick she has become a strong person and that their relationship has become stronger.
 The Carters are later devastated when a pregnant Whitney suffers a miscarriage but are delighted when Lee and Whitney get married.
 The Carters are traumatised by a violent robbery on The Queen Vic, during which Linda's favourite necklace is stolen.
 Linda is inspired to make Christmas great as a result, and is overjoyed when Ollie takes his first steps.
 Linda is devastated to learn that Elaine has had a stroke in Spain on Christmas Eve, and she flies out there with Johnny to support her mother.
 Later, Johnny returns to Walford while Linda relocates with Elaine to Watford to aid her mother's recovery.
 Mick visits Linda and informs her that Babe has caused the pub to be fined £20,000 because of her selling alcohol illegally outside of licensing hours.
 When Mick struggles to cope with the pub's mounting debts, Jane Beale (Laurie Brett) calls Linda, worried about Mick.
 Linda returns the following day and Mick informs her of Lee's departure and the debts he left.
 Linda initially blames Whitney and an argument ensues, causing Whitney to leave.
 Mick explains to Linda that it was Lee's fault, causing another argument, although they make up and have sex.
-After a heart-to-heart with Whitney, Linda decides to return to Elaine, which angers Mick as Linda saw the state he was in and left anyway.
+Following a heart-to-heart with Whitney, Linda decides to return to Elaine, which angers Mick as Linda saw the state he was in and left anyway.
 Linda then sends Woody Woodward (Lee Ryan) to work in The Queen Vic as a bar manager.
 With Lady Di needing an expensive operation and mounting debts, Shirley convinces Linda to sell the freehold of The Queen Vic, and they agree not to tell Mick.
 Linda signs the paperwork and Shirley forges Mick's signature.
 Linda returns to Walford for her birthday and meets Fi Browning (Lisa Faulkner), The Queen Vic's business consultant sent by the freeholder, Grafton Hill, and with the changes, she feels that The Queen Vic is not her home.
 She leaves again in the middle of the night, saying Elaine has fallen, but she is fine and Linda tells Elaine that she could not talk to Mick.